NBISweden/workshop-genome_annotation_elixir/labs/augustus_training.md

 ## Compile a set of training and test genes

-* First of all, as we will generate lot of files we create structured folders to save them in a sorted way.
+* First of all, as we will generate lot of files, we create structured folders to save them in a sorted way.
 (you can check that you are in the proper folder by doing pwd, you should be in augustus_training/)

 ```bash